awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ec2-auto-scaling-predictive-scaling.md

 Predictive scaling requires 24 hours of metric history before it can generate forecasts\.

 You currently cannot use predictive scaling with Auto Scaling groups that have a mixed instances policy\.

-You currently cannot specify your custom metrics in a predictive scaling policy\.